BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 ### DS2408 Chip
 The DS2408 is used on the Motor Valve Expansion board.
-It has 8 pins, which can be used by 8 Digital Actuator blocks, or by two Motor Valve blocks: each Motor Valve requires four pins.
+It has 8 channels, which can be used by 8 Digital Actuator blocks, or by two Motor Valve blocks: each Motor Valve requires four channels.

 This block is added by clicking 'Discover new OneWire block' in the Spark service page menu.

 ### Motor Valve
 The *Motor Valve* functions like a Digital Actuator, but is a special block to be used with our Motor Valve expansion board and the DS2408 Block.
-The board uses 4 pins per valve to drive the motor bidirectionally and to read open/closed feedback pins.
+The board uses 4 channels per valve to drive the motor bidirectionally and to read open/closed feedback pins.

 If you use valves that take a single digital signal, like solenoid valves for example, you should just use the Digital Actuator block.
 Both the *Digital Actuator* and the *Motor Valve* block can be linked to a valve in the Brewery Builder.